Timothy-Lloyd/cli-tools/README.md

 # CLI-Tools*
 CLI-Tools is a collection of simple CLI tools designed to be used on network devices such as routers, switches, firewalls etc.
 _*Originally forked from various sources but I have used and tweaked for so long I cannot recall._

+**To do list:**
+1. Add configuration best practice comparison tool

 ## Requirements:
 python3